rariniello/rariniello.github.io/projects/ExperimentalControlSystem.md

 * __Challenge:__ Plasma wakefield experiments using laser-ionized plasmas require precise alignment, which must be completed within a single beamtime shift before accelerator drift sets in.
 * __Solution:__ I developed control panels, automated tools, and procedures to speed up laser alignment, and feedback systems to help maintain it.
-  * Designed task-based GUIs that centralize relevant controls, reducing the number of menus and clicks needed for adjustments.
+  * Designed task-based GUIs that centralized relevant controls, reducing the number of menus and clicks needed for adjustments.
   * Automated repetitive tasks like aligning a laser to a reference position on a camera or calibrating motors.
   * Developed alignment tools that automate complex multi-step procedures with minimal intervention.
   * Created real-time data analysis displays to provide immediate feedback on experimental results.